loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 		- Example:
 			"10": "This is dialogue which will show up on the 10th day of every month in the first year."

 	<dayOfMonth>_<firstOrLaterYear> - Shown on the given day of month in the first or later years
 		- Example:
-			"2_2": "This is dialogue which will show up on the 2nd day of the month on the second year."
+			"2_2": "This is dialogue which will show up on the 2nd day of the month on the second or later years."

 	<dayOfWeek><hearts>_<firstOrLaterYear> - Shown on given day of week if you have AT LEAST the amount of <hearts> with them.
-			Will be checked in the order of 10, 8, 6, 4, 2 (no other values are recognized at this time)
+			Will be checked in the order of 10, 8, 6, 4, 2 (no other values are recognized at this time).
 		- Example:
 			"Mon2_2": "This is dialogue which will show up on Mondays with at least 2 hearts of the given NPC on the second year."